 Any small towns that you think represent Turkish culture the best?

 Other than big cities like Ankara Istanbul & Izmir, almost all of our cities keep their own culture.

-Favorite meal that locals only know about?
+What Is a Favorite meal that locals only know about?
 Tell us a bit about it.

-We are lucky because our cuisine is very rich & special — every region has different types of cuisine with a lot of varieties often recognized by the regions name.
+We are lucky because our cuisine is very rich & special—every region has different types of cuisine with a lot of varieties often recognized by the region’s name.
 “Kayseri Mantisi” is one of the most popular dishes and as I am from Kayseri, so it’s my favorite.
 We always use fresh ingredients and all of our food starts from scratch.
-Authentic Turkish food contains lots of eggplant and as far as I know there are over 100 different ways of cooking eggplant.
+Authentic Turkish food contains lots of eggplant and as far as I know, there are over 100 different ways of cooking eggplant.
 Hunkar Begendi is a kind of mashed eggplant usually served with meat or chicken and is worth trying.
 I also have to mention Iskender Kebab, a specialty of the City of Bursa.

 Archeological ruins — what are the best ones to visit but not well-known by tourists or tour guides?

-We are having difficulty on opening new roads, so whenever we start a construction project, we come face to face with an archeological treasure.?
+We are having difficulty opening new roads, so whenever we start a construction project, we come face to face with an archeological treasure.?

 To name some other than the very well-known ones:

 Çatalhöyük in Konya, The first state-run by a central authority was established there.
 In July of 2012, it was inscribed as a UNESCO World Heritage Site.